mlochbaum/BQN/problems.md

 Only `⍋⍒` use array ordering rather than just array equality or numeric ordering.
 Getting at the actual ordering to just compare two arrays is more difficult than it should be (but not *that* difficult: `⥊⊸⍋⌾<` is TAO `≤`).

 ### Syntactic type erasure
 A programmer can call a modifier on either a syntactic function or subject, but there's no way to know within the modifier which syntax that operand had.
 Maybe this is a better design, but it doesn't feel quite right that `f˜` is `f`-Swap if `f` has a function value.
 The subject syntax suggests it should be Constant.
+Instead the Constant modifier `˙` has been added partially to mitigate this.

 ### Comparison tolerance
 Kind of necessary for practical programming, but how should it be invoked or controlled?
 A system variable like `⎕CT`?
 Per-primitive control?
 Both?
 Which primitives should use it?